MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyFeatureRolloutPolicyApplyTo.md

 ## SYNOPSIS
 Nullable.
-Specifies a list of directoryObjects that feature is enabled for.
+Specifies a list of directoryObject resources that feature is enabled for.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPolicyFeatureRolloutPolicyApplyTo](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyFeatureRolloutPolicyApplyTo?view=graph-powershell-1.0)

 ## SYNTAX